 8/16 Welcome home!

 The family is home, the initial presentation of the system is done and we have turned them loose to experiment and explore the system and all it can do.
 I made it clear that there is a huge amount of programming involved with the system and that glitches and tweaks are inevitable.
 Over the course of the next couple of weeks we will deal with buttons or functions that don’t do what they are supposed to do, add or remove functions at the client’s discretion and work out the bugs.

 9/21 Final payment.

 The client initials every page and signs our installation contract and payment agreement before we begin any project.
 One of the most important aspects of this agreement is at what point the project is complete and final payment is due.
 The system is substantially complete when everything on the contracted “scope of work” is working and the client has been trained on the system.
 Of course, substantial completion doesn’t mean we stop working, but it is the point at which final payment is due.
 We warranty our installations for one year and remain at our client’s service whenever they have a question or problem.

 3/15 Thank you.

-We received this unsolicited feedback about the lead installer on the project: “We wanted to thank you for the incredible service we received from Pat Murray on our newly renovated home.
+We received this unsolicited feedback about the lead installer on the project (in a thank-you card): “We wanted to thank you for the incredible service we received from Pat Murray on our newly renovated home.
 Pat is truly an asset to your company, a “one of a kind,” extremely hard working, diligent man!
 He knows his stuff!
 What makes Pat so very special is his caring and warm personality.
 Our family always looked forward to Pat coming to our home, and were very sad when the project was finished.
 Pat should be commended for his loyalty to his company and his clients.
 Pat would phone from home to check on our system, and worked on many of his days off.
 Not only was Pat a great technician, he was a trustworthy person that I would open my home to any time.
 Pat takes pride in his work, and I would highly recommend him to any of my friends.
 Thank you very much!"